MishraShardendu22/Project-Astro-Framework/SampleSubmission.md

 <!-- Fork This and Send YOur Submission, Best Of Luck !! -->
 <!--
-    title is the Heading of the blog for image provide the link to the image from the Internet tags are the feild or domain of the post related slug is similar to title for non developers
+    title is the Heading of the blog for image provide the link to the image from the Internet (try png or jpg file) tags are the feild or domain of the post related slug is similar to title for non developers